You’re at your computer, and your friend is out with their phone. You want to send them a message, and your phone is dead.

 Back in high school, emailing friends’ mobile phones was how I sent SMS messages back before I had a cellular phone of my own.
 Thanks to our conversations, there were periods when my inbox had more phone numbers than email addresses.
 All of this took place a decade ago.

 Since then, I’ve mostly turned to SMS gateway to occasionally forward a picture message or web address from a feature phone to a computer.
-As I mentioned earlier, it’s a nice way to get around having to plug a phone into a computer.
+But if you’re not using a dumbphone, there are other ways to transfer files from an Android phone (or an iPhone) to a PC.